 The Arkansas Coalition for Juvenile Justice and the Division of Youth Services reserves the right to amend the Request for Application prior to the date for application submission.
 Amendments, addenda, and clarifications will be sent to all organizations requesting copies of the Request for Application.
-For additional information, please feel free to contact Ocie Hunter, Jr by email at ocie.hunter@dhs.arkansas.gov or by fax to (501) 683-2121.
+For additional information, please feel free to contact Ocie Hunter, Jr by email at ocie.hunter@dhs.arkansas.gov.